eciggaar/chatbot-lab/README.md

   ![Terms & conditions][13]

-  Next, define a name for your organization
+  Define a name for your organization

   ![Organization name][14]

-  followed by choosing a name for your space
+  Choose a name for your space.
+Typically `dev` would be a good name for your first space.

   ![Space name][15]

-  Typically `dev` would be a good name for your first space.
   On the last page, click **I'm Ready** to complete the set up process.

 ## Step 1: Create a Watson Conversation service